-In today’s time, Rosie is a very popular costume for women.
+In today’s time, Rosie the Riveter is a very popular costume for women.
 I have also seen women empowerment campaigns and groups use Rosie the Riveter as a symbol.
 Rosie is seen as a symbol of “girl power”, promoting great strength for various women awareness topics.

 But did you know that Rosie the Riveter was a real person?
 Make that plural.
 Rosie was not just one woman— she was an embodiment of women.
 Many women served as a “Rosie” during WWII.
 In fact, Rosie the Riveter was a movement which paved the way for many opportunities women have today.

 Last year, Michala and I had the pleasure of volunteering at the Rosie the Riveter Guinness World Record event in Ypsilanti, Michigan.
 The event was to gather as many “Rosies” to break a world record of “The Most Rosie the Riveters.”
 The event was held at the Willow Run Airport– the original plant “Rosies” worked at during WWII.